 Functions of the sympathetic autonomic nervous system

 The sympathetic nervous system innervates all internal organs, blood vessels and skin.
-It dominates during periods of body activity, stress, severe pain, emotional states such as anger and joy.
-The axons of the sympathetic nerves produce norepinephrine which affects adrenergic receptors internal organs.
-Norepinephrine has a stimulating effect on the organs and increases the level of metabolism.
+It dominates during periods of body activity, stress, severe pain, and emotional states such as anger and joy.
+The axons of the sympathetic nerves produce norepinephrine , which affects adrenergic receptors internal organs.
+Norepinephrine has a stimulating effect on organs and increases the level of metabolism.

 Divisions of the sympathetic autonomic nervous system